Eating Disorder Therapy Orlando

 Binge Eating Disorder (BED) is characterized as:

-Frequently eating until uncomfortably full within a 2 hour time frame
+Frequently eating until uncomfortably full within a 2-hour time frame

 Eating at a quick pace.